Who's in Trump's Cabinet? A full list of the president's top advisers

 Robert Wilkie, secretary of veterans affairs

-Robert Wilkie was selected as the interim secretary of veterans affairs after Trump fired David Shulkin.
+Robert Wilkie was selected as the secretary of veterans affairs after Trump fired David Shulkin.

 Assumed office: July 30, 2018

-Prior job: Under secretary of defense for personnel and readiness at the Defense Department
+Prior job: Undersecretary of defense for personnel and readiness at the Defense Department

 Fun fact: Wilkie previously served as assistant secretary of defense under Robert Gates and Donald Rumsfeld during the Bush administration – making him the youngest senior leader in that department, according to his Defense Department biography.

-Fun fact: Nielsen is the first former DHS employee to become secretary of the department, according to her biography.

-John Kelly, White House chief of staff
+Mick Mulvaney, acting White House chief of staff

-John Kelly, a decorated military veteran, replaced Reince Priebus as White House chief of staff in 2017.
+The president has had a few chiefs of staff during his first term, including Mick Mulvaney who currently serves in the role.
+He replaced John Kelly, a decorated military veteran, in 2019.
+Kelly replaced Reince Priebus in 2017.

 Dan Coats, director of national intelligence